 Sammil rubbed his eyes, then his head.
 “Perhaps this is all Oona Sera needs to hear.
 I don’t understand why I have to travel to Mercil or continue to Weshaven.”

 “I must go to Bon Abbi for the same reason.
 Our presence may change the course of the future.”

 “Our future is always in doubt,” chuckled Sammil, an attempt to relieve some of the tension.

-Theotello stood slowly, his thoughts moving towards someone in Northport.
+Theotello stood slowly, his thoughts moving to someone in Northport.
 Brother Sammil smiled again.
 “I don’t need to see the future to know Leena will not be happy with you parting ways.
 Speak with her before the evening comes.”